Siamese fighting fish: Work to date

 In 1990, genetic differences (polymorphisms at several loci) were found between four different color varieties of bettas, though the variations were noted to be small.
 Later experiments confirmed the presence of genetic variation in hatchery stocks in Thailand, with low average numbers of alleles per locus and high heterozygosity rates.

 Notable color phenotypes in B. splendens include the marbled phenotype and the color changing phenotype, the latter of which changes color over the course of its lifetime.
 While theories for the genetic basis of these phenotypes exist, scientific evidence for the genetic basis of these phenomena are slim to nonexistent.

 Other genetic work

 Some of the few candidate genes identified in the literature specific to bettas are immune related genes, which were found in the first whole-body transcriptome of B. splendens obtained by high-throughput sequencing.

-Breeding facility

-Today, Southeast Asia dominates the industry of breeding and distribution of Siamese fighting fish globally.
-Initially, male and female fry are raised together in communal tanks up until males begin to display aggression at about 4-5 months of age.
-Males are then kept isolated in a half-pint liquor flask, where hundreds of these pints may be arranged tightly packed on the ground in the breeding facility.
-Daily feeding of usually bloodworms are dispensed into each flask.
-At the shoulder of each flask, there is typically a cut to allow water to flow out for an easy water change.
-Meanwhile, females may be kept in communal tanks until shipping day.
-Roughly 100,000 male bettas are shipped each week from Thailand to countries around the world.